 BBII has developed, and the JPB has accepted, a Re-forecast Schedule which has a data date of January 1, 2023.
 This schedule is intended to include all activities through final acceptance (FA) and will be the basis for monitoring through the completion of the contract.
 BBII's schedule labeled December 2022 Reforecast 1222E" was returned marked "SONO with comments" on March 29, 2023.
-BBII has been submitting monthly schedule updates as required; the latest update was for August 2023 with a Data Date of September 1, 2023.
+BBII has been submitting monthly schedule updates as required; the latest update was for September 2023 with a Data Date of October 1, 2023.

 The JPB and BBII, as noted previously, have agreed to revise BBII's schedule to redefine Milestone 1 to include the completion of all work in Segments 3 and 4.
 This latest revision does not have any effect on the current substantial completion date or the proposed RCD.
-The agreed-upon date for Milestone 1 was May 28, 2022; the current forecast for completion of Milestone 1 is September 20, 2023, or a delay of 113 days from the agreed upon reforecast date.
 Milestone 1 was completed on September 15, 2023.
 The forecast dates for Substantial Completion and Final Acceptance have recovered the previous slip and are now April 1, 2024, and July 30, 2024, respectively.

-The PCEP team is providing monthly tracking of BBII's progress and is also continuing to work on integrating the JPB's Rail Activation activities, and the details of BBII's Testing and Commissioning schedule with the existing Integrated Master Schedule (IMS).
+The PCEP team is providing monthly tracking of BBII's progress and is also continuing to work on completing the integration of the JPB's Rail Activation activities, and the details of BBII's Testing and Commissioning schedule with the existing Integrated Master Schedule (IMS).
 The current IMS, data date October 1, 2023, includes the BBII, Stadler, and ARINC schedules as well as some PCEP dates.
-The updated IMS was presented and discussed at the PCEP monthly schedule review meeting held on September 25, 2023.
+The most recent IMS was presented and discussed at the PCEP monthly schedule review meeting held on September 25, 2023.
+The October schedule review meeting was held on October 30, 2023; however, no schedule update was available for discussion because the JPB had not received BBII's Roadmap to Completion.
+The PCEP schedule lead reported that BBII's schedule update is expected in the next few days.